-Copies of the course materials such as the syllabus, major assignment handouts, etc. may be found on my faculty web page accessible at My Faculty Webpage/.
-You are responsible for regularly checking for updates and announcements.
-In addition, notes will be posted on mycomplab.
+Copies of the course materials such as the syllabus and the instructions for mycomplab registration may be found on my faculty web page accessible at My Faculty Webpage/.
+You are responsible for regularly checking for updates, all assignments, notes, updates, rubrics, guidelines, examples, and announcements on mcl.
 That is the place to look first.
 If more than person asks a question, I post answers there.
-Make sure that your address in mycomplab and on the class roster are correct.
+Most often, the answer is in a document that has already been posted.
+This is why it so important that you become familiar with mcl.
+It is your virtual classroom.
+Make sure that your address in mycomplab and on the mcl class roster are correct.
 While I often grade papers on weekends, I do not even look at work email on weekends after the first week or so.
 Whatever you need, let me know by Friday, 5:00 p.m.